canonical/global-nav/README.md

 The package is versioned using [semantic versioning](https://semver.org/) and published to the NPM registry.

-To cut a new release run;
+To cut a new release run:

 ```bash
 npm version [patch|minor|major]